Great Wolf Lodge in Niagara Falls

 Some games allow you win tickets that are then added to the card account.
 When it’s time to leave, you redeem your tickets for small toys.
 Our crew of minions had a lot of fun playing with their new parachuting alien toys in the middle of the hallway outside the arcade.

 Parenting win.
 Don’t lean back!
 It’s hard to believe he actually fell asleep with all the noise.

 Great Wolf Lodge Restaurants

 We like buffets because of Connor’s dairy allergy, and the GWL made it easy to know what was in the food because above the food are cards telling you if it includes dairy, etc. The buffet food was good and their were plenty of options.

 The only downside is that we had to wait at least 20 minutes each evening to get a table.
-We didn’t realize that there would be a wait, so our recommendation is to get a reservation or put your name on the list and then do some MagiQuest or play in the arcade while you wait.
+We didn’t realize there would be a wait, so our recommendation is to get a reservation or put your name on the list and then do some MagiQuest or play in the arcade.

 Our friends did not get the all inclusive package because they brought food with them, so it didn’t make sense for them.
-One evening we all went to the dinner buffet together and their boys only ended up eating a slice of pizza, so it would have made more sense for them to order a pizza from the Northwoods Pizza Company.
+One evening we all went to the dinner buffet together and their boys only ate pizza, so it would have made more sense for them to order a pizza from the Northwoods Pizza Company.

 There are several lunch spots inside the hotel, including the Bear Claw Cafe, Grizzly Rob’s (see above photo), Buckets Cafeteria, Camp Critter Bar & Grill and Crazy Loon.